I am experiencing interference

 Tell the RSGB of your findings

 Complete the simple form on the RSGB Intereference Reporting page, pressing “submit” when you have inserted all the information.
-The RSGB cannot investigate your complaint, but may offer advice and in some cases assistance in preparing the information for a formal complaint to Ofcom.
-Just as importantly, the database which we build up from complaints will help us in our discussions with Ofcom.
+The RSGB cannot investigate every complaint, but may offer advice and assistance in preparing the information for a formal complaint to Ofcom.
+Just as importantly, the database which we build up from problems will help us in our discussions with Ofcom.